-So how could you protect your older family members from falling prey to very sophisticated, and frequently believable scams such as these?
-The Federal Trade Commission advises people to never take part in dealing with an unfamiliar business.
-Another red flag occurs when a business asks for a wire transfer as payment.
-Screening calls and just answering those from known and trustworthy sources – and hanging up immediately on anyone who calls asking for personal or financial information – is also advised.
+So, how do you protect your older family members from falling prey to very believable scams?
+Make sure your loved one never takes part in dealing with an unfamiliar business; another red flag occurs when a business asks for a wire transfer as payment.
+Screen calls and only answering known and trustworthy callers.
+Hang up immediately on anyone who calls asking for personal or financial information.

-The fact is, many seniors fall victim to scams simply because they’re lonely and enjoy the opportunity to talk to someone on the phone.
-Providers of the home care Charlotte, NC families can trust, Comprehensive Home Care can alleviate senior loneliness and reduce the chance of a senior scam with our professional in-home care companionship and caregiving assistance.
-Call us at 704-333-5214 or contact us online for more information on how our Charlotte home health services are able to keep your senior family members secure and safe.
+Providers of the home care Charlotte, NC families can trust, Comprehensive Home Care can alleviate senior loneliness and reduce the chance of a senior scam with our professional home care companionship and caregiving assistance.
+Call us at 704-333-5214 or contact us online for more information on how our Charlotte home services are able to keep your senior family members secure and safe.

 Now that you are informed and can prevent your loved one from falling prey to phone scams, check out Tips on Recognizing the Signs of Elder Abuse to prevent another risk your senior loved one’s face.